 Chef RACHEL KHOO moved to Stockholm with her Swedish husband in 2016.
 Living in Stockholm inspired her to write her most recent recipe book, The Little Swedish Kitchen.
 I asked her about the book, her career so far, and what the future has in store…

-Rachel Khoo has a Malaysian father and an Austrian mother and grew up travelling between Munich and London.
-After graduating from St Martin’s College of Art and Design, Rachel Khoo studied pâtisserie in Paris, obtaining a diploma from Le Cordon Bleu in 2006.
-Rachel Khoo’s writing breakthrough, The Little Paris Kitchen, was published in 2012 and has since been translated into thirteen languages.
-An accompanying television series aired on BBC 2 in the UK, and on channels in Australia, the USA, Brazil and Hong Kong.
+Rachel Khoo has a Malaysian father and an Austrian mother, and she grew up travelling between Munich and London.
+After graduating from St Martin’s College of Art and Design, Khoo studied pâtisserie in Paris, obtaining a diploma from Le Cordon Bleu in 2006.
+Her writing breakthrough, The Little Paris Kitchen, was published in 2012 and has since been translated into thirteen languages.
+An accompanying television series aired on BBC 2 in the UK, and on channels in Australia, America, Brazil and Hong Kong.
 She is now a regular presenter for BBC Worldwide and contributes to The Times, The Guardian and The Evening Standard.

 You’ve grown up with many different cuisines.
 Which has made the strongest impression on you?

 English, because I grew up there; Austrian, because my mother is Austrian; and French, because I began my career in Paris.
 Swedish cuisine has been a real eye-opener, though, and I do love playing on my Malaysian roots.
 Basically I’m just a magpie mixing up lots of different cultures.
 It’s hard for me to choose just one!

 You had a very multicultural childhood.
 What impact did this have on your later work?

 Having such a varied upbringing means I’ve never been scared to try something new.
 I always feel I’m open to giving things a try, even if it might not go to plan.
 I think the path to success lies in failure.